markleboeuf/website-hugo/content/portfolio/forecasting_regressors.md

 <img src="../forecasting_regressors_images/table4b.png" class="img-responsive" style="display: block; margin: auto;" />

 Now we can compare our predictions against what actually happened.
-There are a number of ways to measure error in forecasting, and in this case we'll use the Mean Average Percent Error (MAPE), which is calculated as follows:
+There are a variety of ways to measure error in forecasting, and in this case we'll use the Mean Average Percent Error (MAPE), which is calculated as follows:

 <img src="../forecasting_regressors_images/mape_equation.png" class="img-responsive" style="display: block; margin: auto;" />

 Where e<sub>t</sub> is the difference between the predicted and actual and y<sub>t</sub> is our actual.
 As with all error metrics, there are pros and cons to quantifying error with MAPE.
 The main advantage is ease of interpretation.
 Telling someone "our forecasts were off by 50%" is easier than saying "our forecasts were off by 10,458 units".
 The main disadvantage is that the scale on which your calculating your error matters.
-For example, a 10% miss on 10 units (1) is a lot smaller than a 10% MAPE on 100,000 units (10K), yet they are treated the same.
+For example, a 10% miss on 10 units (1) is a lot smaller than a 10% MAPE on 100,000 units (10K) yet they are treated equally.
 Additionally, having a small value in the denominator can make a forecast look much worse than it actually is.
-So in short, if you are working with small quantities, use a different error metric.
-The quantities in this example are far from zero, so MAPE serves as a simple way to communicate forecasting error.
-Let's compare our MAPEs between the forecasting approaches
+Therefore, if you are working with small quantities, I'd advise using a different error metric.
+The quantities in this example are far from zero, so MAPE serves as a simple way to convey forecasting error.
+Let's compare our MAPEs between the different forecasting inputs.

 ```r
 calcMape = function(predicted_amt, actual_amt){